-In January 1995, the Company entered into a definitive agreement with ChemWaste to lease a site previously leased by ChemWaste which adjoins the Company's Chicago facility.
+(6) LEGAL MATTERS AND OTHER CONTINGENCIES AND COMMITMENTS (CONTINUED) In January 1995, the Company entered into a definitive agreement with ChemWaste to lease a site previously leased by ChemWaste which adjoins the Company's Chicago facility.
 During November 1995, the Company acquired the existing improvements on the ChemWaste site in exchange for agreeing to share the costs of dismantling an existing hazardous waste incinerator and cleaning up the site.
-The improvements on the ChemWaste site allowed the Company to implement the CleanEXPRESS-Registered Trademark- program.
-Under the sharing arrangement with ChemWaste, the Company will manage the RCRA corrective action investigation at the site and over a period of 15 years could be required to contribute up to a maximum of \$2,000,000 for dismantling and decontaminating the incinerator and other equipment, and up to a maximum of \$7,000,000 for studies and cleanup of the site.
+Under the sharing arrangement with ChemWaste, the Company will manage the RCRA corrective action investigation at the site and over a period of 15years could be required to contribute up to a maximum of \$2,000,000 for dismantling and decontaminating the incinerator and other equipment, and up to a maximum of \$7,000,000 for studies and cleanup of the site.
 Any additional costs beyond those contemplated by the sharing arrangement during this time period would be borne by ChemWaste.
-The Company had accrued \$1,352,000 relating to this liability at December 31, 1997 and 1996.
+The Company had \$1,532,000 and \$1,352,000 accrued relating to this liability at December 31, 1998 and 1997, respectively.
 In addition, the Company believes that it would be able to appropriately capitalize the remediation expenditures in excess of the amount accrued that it may be obligated to make under the agreement.
 No estimate can be made as to when the remediation activities will be completed.